DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Methodology

 \item {\bf Range of scales}.
 We define our fitting range of scale to be $0.02 < k\,[h{\rm Mpc}^{-1} ] <0.20$.
 Our supporting papers \cite{KP5s1-Maus,KP5s2-Maus,KP5s3-Noriega,KP5s4-Lai} show that the exact value for the minimum scale cut $k_{\rm max}$ do not have any significant impact, neither in the peak of the posterior nor on the size of the error-bars, suggesting that, given the adopted baseline scheme described above, there is not much cosmological information on the mildly non-linear scales.
 The large-scale cut value is imposed by how much we trust our imaging systematic correction (see \cref{subsec:sys-imaging}).
 A similar study was done in configuration space \cite{KP5s5-Ramirez}.

 \item {\bf Legendre multipoles}.
 We account for the anisotropies induced by redshift-space distortions and the Alcock-Paczynski effect by including the monopole and the quadrupole Legendre moments of the power spectrum.
 As explained in \cref{subsec:methods-projection}, not including the hexadecapole helps to reduce the prior-weight effects while including it only marginally improves the precision of some cosmological constraints, especially when we combine it with BAO.
+As we refine the analysis pipeline and manage to control the projection effects better, this choice may change for future analyses and the constraining power of the hexadecapole for dynamical dark energy models could also be investigated.

 \item {\bf Priors on non-cosmology parameters}.
 As described in \cref{subsec:methods-projection}, we set physically motivated Gaussian priors around the stochastic and counterterm parameters.
 We set a uniform prior on $(b_1+1)\sigma_8$ and wide Gaussian priors on $b_2 \sigma_8^2$ and $b_s \sigma_8^2$.
 The priors on the non-cosmology parameters are summarised in \cref{tab:priors}.